iendjinn/iendjinn/about.markdown

 **Why not just use \<insert popular web platform here>?**

-Most blogging and social media platforms are designed to harvest your data to sell you more stuff, or publish and store content in a weird propriety format.
+Most blogging and social media platforms are designed to harvest your data to sell you more stuff, or publish and store content in a weird proprietary format.

 While writing stuff in markdown and transforming it to HTML is a little clunky, it means that this content is independent of the platform it is hosted on.
 It also means I can deliver this content free from unnecessary cookies, JavaScript and other cruft that are the hallmarks of many modern websites.